-To complete our analysis of the vector field, we zoom in on a $\delta$-neighbourhood of $\vect \Omega=(1,S)$ (similar analysis could be done for $\vect \Omega=(-1,-S)$).
-Here, we derive an approximation for the vector field which is reversible (conjugate to its time-reverse).
-We use the remainder terms to prove that for small $\varepsilon$ there is a unique $N$ point, precisely two $K$ points, a unique $H$ point, and the $N$ point is connected to the $B$ points by arcs of chc.
+To complete our analysis of the vector field, we zoom in on the $\delta$-neighbourhood of $\vect \Omega=(S,1)$ in the maximum norm as depicted in figure~\ref{fig:top_resonance}(similar analysis can be done for $\vect \Omega=(-S,-1)$).
+Here, we derive an approximation for the vector field which is reversible (conjugate to its time-reverse) and symplectic (locally Hamiltonian).
+We use the remainder terms to prove that for small $\varepsilon$ there is a unique $N$ point which is connected to the $B$ points by arcs of chc.
+We will also use these remainder terms in the upcoming section \ref{sec:cpo} and \ref{sec:K_H_points} to show that there are precisely two $K$ points and a unique $H$ point, and give numerical evidence that there is at most one cpo.